SingleDigitIQ/cozylights/README.md

 - algo for many adjacent lights

-- see what can be done about snow and slabs not passing the light through
+- there are angles in which naive algo behaves perfectly correctly. merge fix_edges and naive algo, evaluate by angle.

 - make dropped items emit cozy lights(but less) if they have light_source above 0, just like in original wielded light mod

-- make sure bigger lights wont go unnoticed in on_generated and schematic placement. apparnetly on generated can support lights up to 80 if max area radius is 120
+- make sure bigger lights wont go unnoticed in on_generated and schematic placement. apparently on generated can support lights up to 80 if max area radius is 120

 - dont make floodable light sources work underwater just like in original wielded light

 - fix nodecore dynamic light source not updating the brightness/radius

 - add privileges so schematics can be used on multiplayer server

-- parse minetest forum for optional_depends

 - add inventory images for lights and debug lights, make them only available in creative